 How Best to Attack Ayn Rand’s System.
 Ayn Rand has a distinctive method of arguing.
 If it’s valid, her system stands.
 If not, it comes crashing down.

 The main theme of my research is that the philosophical problem of induction is an artifact of a bad turn taken in the early 19th century, by which induction came to be conceived as a logic of propositional inference that depends on a suppressed uniformity principle.
 In antiquity and from Bacon to Whewell, induction was instead conceived as a logic of classification.

 For several years at Stanford University, I taught a seminar on the history of scientific methods and a seminar on moral foundations of capitalism.
-In 2011, I taught a course on history of science at Stevens Institute of Technology, and in fall 2012, I taught the capitalism seminar for the Political Theory Project at Brown University.
-I’m back at Brown this fall teaching a seminar on Ayn Rand.
+In 2011, I taught a course on history of science at Stevens Institute of Technology.
+In fall 2012, I taught the capitalism seminar for the Political Theory Project at Brown University and then the following year a seminar on Ayn Rand.

-Board of Advisors, College of Arts and Letters, Stevens Institute of Technology • Occasional referee for HOPOS • Hangouts: HOPOS, Text Encoding Initiative, Digital Medievalist • Consulting, then Contributing, Editor, The Objective Standard, 2007–11 • Founder and Chairman, Anthem Foundation for Objectivist Scholarship, 2001–10 • Board Member, Ayn Rand Institute, 2004–10 • Advisor, John P. McCaskey Foundation
+Board of Advisors, College of Arts and Letters, Stevens Institute of Technology • Occasional referee for HOPOS • Consulting, then Contributing, Editor, The Objective Standard, 2007–11 • Founder and Chairman, Anthem Foundation for Objectivist Scholarship, 2001–10 • Board Member, Ayn Rand Institute, 2004–10 • Advisor, John P. McCaskey Foundation